 - Your building must be exclusively residential.

-- If the rate applied to your service contract has changed, you must have a consumption history of at least 420 days at your present rate.
+- If the rate applied to your service contract has changed, you must have at least one full consumption profile period at the current rate.

-*A lack of comparable data makes it impossible to produce Dare to Compare results for residents of Schefferville and Nunavik or for municipal grid customers.
-Hydro‑Québec does offer other energy efficiency programs for those customers, however.
+*A lack of comparable data makes it impossible to create a home profile for residents of Schefferville and Nunavik and for municipal grid customers.
+However, other Hydro‑Québec energy efficiency programs are available.
 Please ask your municipal utility about programs in your community.

 Does not apply to contracts at Rate DM.